 Why would you want to bake when camping?

-But, if you do want to have a go…it’s very possible and there are lots of options to make it easy and various cooking methods.
+…it’s very possible and there are lots of options to make it easy, and various cooking methods.
 It’s also a lot of fun to experiment.

 Making a cake takes a certain amount of cussedness, but why not!
 Again, the easiest option is a ready mix and buns or cupcakes rather than a three-tier gateau.
 Otherwise, weigh out ingredients before you leave so that you need only add the egg or vegan alternative, plus liquid.